rdingwall/sqlmsbuildtasks/README.md

 * ``ConnectionString``: the connection string to use.
 Note any InitialCatalog will be ignored -- this task always uses the ``master`` database.

 ## SqlCreateDatabase
-MSBuild task to create a SQL Server database.
+MSBuild task to create a Microsoft SQL Server database.

 #### Usage Example:
 To create an empty database called *AdventureWorks* in the local SQL Server Express instance (using Windows Authentication):